-The following sections, paragraphs, and sentences of the 2015 International Fire Code (IFC) are hereby amended as follows: Standard type is text from the IFC.
+The following sections, paragraphs, and sentences of the 2018 International Fire Code (IFC) are hereby amended as follows: Standard type is text from the IFC.
 Underlined type is text inserted.
 Lined through type is deleted text from IFC.
-A double asterisk (\\) at the beginning of a section identifies an amendment carried over from the 2012 edition of the code and a triple asterisk (\\\) identifies a new or revised amendment with the 2015 code.
+A double asterisk () at the beginning of a section identifies an amendment carried over from the 2015 edition of the code and a triple asterisk () identifies a new or revised amendment with the 2018 code.

 Note: Historically, the North Central Texas Council of Governments (NCTCOG) has limited Chapter 1 amendments in order to allow each city to insert their local policies and procedures.
 We now have suggested certain items to be brought to the attention of cities considering adoption of the code that may be of concern to several jurisdictions.
 It is still intended to be discretionary to each city to determine which Chapter 1 amendments to include.
 Note that Appendices must be specifically adopted by Ordinance.
-See Sample Ordinance on Page xii of 2015 IFC.
-Also, note that several sections of the code, as indicated in the Sample Ordinance, require jurisdictional specificity as to dollar amounts, geographic limits, etc.
+As per Page vii of the 2018 IFC, note that several sections of the code require jurisdictional specificity as to dollar amounts, geographic limits, etc. and are not addressed in these amendments.